Romani Holocaust: Medical experiments

 Another distinctive feature of both the Porajmos and the Holocaust was the extensive use of human subjects in medical experiments.
 The most notorious of these physicians was Josef Mengele, who worked in the Auschwitz concentration camp.
-His experiments included placing subjects in pressure chambers, testing drugs on them, freezing them, attempting to change their eye color by injecting chemicals into children's eyes and various amputations and other brutal surgeries.
-The full extent of his work will never be known because the truckload of records he sent to Otmar von Verschuer at the Kaiser Wilhelm Institute was destroyed by von Verschuer.
-Mengele's own journals, consisting of some 3,300 pages, are likely never to be published.
-Subjects who survived Mengele's experiments were almost always killed and dissected shortly afterwards.
+The full extent of his work will never be known because the truckload of records which he sent to Otmar von Verschuer at the Kaiser Wilhelm Institute was destroyed by von Verschuer.
+Subjects who survived Mengele's experiments were almost always murdered and dissected shortly afterwards.
 One Roma survivor of medical experimentation was Margarethe Kraus.

-Mengele seemed particularly keen on working with Romani children.
-He brought them sweets and toys and personally took them to the gas chamber.
-They called him "Onkel Mengele".
-Vera Alexander was a Jewish inmate at Auschwitz who looked after 50 sets of Romani twins:

-I remember one set of twins in particular: Guido and Ina, aged about four.
-One day, Mengele took them away.
-When they returned, they were in a terrible state: they had been sewn together, back to back, like Siamese twins.
-Their wounds were infected and oozing pus.
-They screamed day and night.
-Then their parents—I remember the mother's name was Stella—managed to get some morphine and they killed the children in order to end their suffering.